Hyssopi/Bulk-File-Renamer/README.md

 Recommended equivalent shortcut: `node main.js "%USERPROFILE%/Desktop/TestRenameFolder/"`.
 This will generate a `renameList.csv` file in the main project `Bulk-File-Renamer` folder.

 6. Open `renameList.csv` located in the main project `Bulk-File-Renamer` folder.
+a.
+The **first** column is the directory path of the file.
-The left column is the *before* file path to rename.
-The right column is the *after* new file path that you want to rename to.
+b.
+The **second** column is the *before* file name to rename.
+c.
+The **third** column is the *after* new file name that you want to rename to.<br>
-Modify the right column and save changes.
+Modify the third/right column and save changes.
 Recommended to use a spreadsheet application and open with separated by `tab` options.

     <img src="images/renameList.png" width="500">

 7. When `renameList.csv` is ready, run `node main.js continue` to start renaming the files listed in the `renameList.csv`.

-8. The renaming program should loop through the `renameList.csv` file and rename the left column file paths to the right column file paths.
+8. The renaming program should rename the files based on the `renameList.csv` file.

+9. The output log `renameList.log` is written to the main project `Bulk-File-Renamer` folder.

 ## Test
 (None)